meditationstuff/protocol_1/index.md

 So are we stuck with this?
 (I don’t think so, though it might be project of thousands of hours, and sometimes a risky one, yadda yadda, for long-time readers of this blog.)

 I want to note some equivocation here, too.
 Sometimes we experience what might be called a conflict of the ego, like the “I” wants two different things or wants to want or wants to not want something.
 Sometimes the conflict may seem to be within the “me,” conflicts between impulses or urges.
 And sometimes the conflict may be between the “I” and the “me,” or even I and not-I, me and not-me.
-In any case, there’s theoretical and and phenomenological and neurological richness, that I don’t want to gloss over, but is beyond the scope of this post.
+In any case, there’s theoretical and phenomenological and neurological richness, that I don’t want to gloss over, but is beyond the scope of this post.

 ### unification